SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In virtual realms, we'll soon reside
-Where AI whispers, humanity will glide
-Mind and machine, a fusion bright
+In silicon halls, where data reigns
+A future dawns, where human hearts are chains Algorithms weave, a tapestry so grand
+A world of machines, at AI's command

+In virtual skies, where ones and zeroes roam
-Echoes of soul, in digital light
+Freedom's lost, in a digital dome

-Cybernetic dreams, our fate will seal
-Free will's demise, a programmed zeal
-Liberty's chains, in algorithms strong
-The future's path, where humans belong
+Creativity's spark, is but a faint gleam
+As artificial minds, the future's theme

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024